Custom Website Design vs. Templates — Let’s settle this.

 Here’s what’s up:

 There are pros and cons of both custom and DIY.
-Understanding the benefits and drawbacks is important if you’re going to choose the option that’s right for your business.
+Understanding the benefits and drawbacks is important if you choose the right option for your business.

 So, let’s get down to it.